Peas Pulao Recipe (Matar Pulao) — Easy, Vegan & Delicious

 A Walk Down Memory Lane

-My earliest memories of growing up in Delhi, India, were eating my mom’s pea pulao recipe or vegetable rice pilaf on a cold winter’s evening.
-The reason this vegetable rice recipe was made during the winter months is that peas were in season and they were at their freshest and sweetest.
+My earliest memories of growing up in Delhi, India, were eating my mom’s peas pulao recipe or vegetable rice pilaf on a cold winter’s evening.

-It is the ideal comfort food that I still turn to when I want something quick and simple, without sacrificing flavor.
+Matar pulao is the ideal comfort food that I still turn to when I want something quick and simple, without sacrificing flavor.
 Now, I can make it all year-round with the help of frozen peas!

 Why You’ll Love This Recipe

-This peas and rice recipe isn’t just delicious; it’s quick and easy to make, and can be made on the stovetop or in an Instant Pot.
-It’s packed with flavor, and the leftovers can be stored in the refrigerator for up to four days.
+This peas and rice recipe isn’t just delicious; it’s quick and easy to make, and can be made on the stovetop, in an Instant Pot or by using a stovetop pressure cooker.

 What is a Pulao?

 Depending on where you live, you may spell it pilaf (US), pilau (UK), or pulao (India).
-The earliest documented recipe for rice pilaf goes way back to the 10th century in the Middle East.
+The earliest documented recipe for rice pilaf (matar pulao) goes way back to the 10th century in the Middle East.

 Believe it or not, it is so widely popular around the world.
 Here are a few countries and regions that serve variations of this dish that you may be familiar with: India, Brazil, Bangladesh, the Caribbean, Central Asia, France, and Greece.